 Your job is to create content that will be valuable to your target audience.

-You do not have to post every day but you should be consistent with your posting schedule.
+You do not have to post daily, but you should be consistent with your posting schedule.

 Here are some blogging strategies to help you get started: